animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-{sdg-name} also supports Sub-Regions, allowing Regions to be arranged in a hierarchical relationship.
+Spring Data for GemFire also supports Sub-Regions, allowing Regions to be arranged in a hierarchical relationship.

 </div>

 <div class="paragraph">

-For example, {data-store-name} allows for a `/Customer/Address` Region and a different `/Employee/Address` Region.
+For example, GemFire allows for a `/Customer/Address` Region and a different `/Employee/Address` Region.
 Additionally, a Sub-Region may have its own Sub-Regions and configuration.
 A Sub-Region does not inherit attributes from its parent Region.
-Regions types may be mixed and matched subject to {data-store-name} constraints.
+Regions types may be mixed and matched subject to GemFire constraints.
 A Sub-Region is naturally declared as a child element of a Region.
 The Sub-Region’s `name` attribute is the simple name.
 The preceding example might be configured as follows: